Ward (electoral subdivision): Similar concepts in other languages

-Wards and electoral divisions of Nepal are political divisions which are grouped into Gaunpalika (Rural council) and Municipality.
+Wards and electoral divisions of Nepal are political divisions which are grouped into Gaunpalika (Rural Municipality.
 A rural municipality or municipality has minimum of five and maximum of 33 divisions.

+In Italy, further traditional subdivisions of municipalities are called rioni (meaning region), quartieri (meaning quarter), borghi (meaning borough) or contrade (meaning country), all without a peculiar definition and without a juridical value.